hiatus/NtGate/README.md

 # NtGate
 Transparently call Nt* API functions using Halo's Gate and indirect syscalls.
-This code builds around the original Hell's Gate implementation and it's successors and aims to abstract away it's internals to provide a transparent interface to some NTAPI functions commonly used suring malware development.
+This code builds around the original Hell's Gate implementation and it's successors and aims to abstract away it's internals to provide a transparent interface to some NTAPI functions commonly used during malware development.
 A basic NtCreateThreadEx PoC is included in main.c.

 ## Included Nt* Functions